Railly/nvim-configs/README.md

 This is my custom Neovim's configuration.
 Because I am using Plug as my plugin manager, just run:
 `Plug-Install`
-Now start using it :)
+Then start using it :)